Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: SUMMARY AND DISCUSSION

+In Sec.~III we have pointed out that in the present framework $(v_{d0}/v_{u0})$ is large.
+This result contrasts sharply with the usual solution with large $\tan \b = v_u/v_d$ and suggests that Higgs fields other than $H_{u0}$ and $H_{d0}$ develop their VEV's.
+It is expected that there exist rich spectra of Higgs fields beyond those of the MSSM at the TeV scale.

-In order to determine the F--N factors and the magnitude of $f_i$'s $(i = M, \ Z, \ H, \ N)$ theoretically, we need an appropriate flavor symmetry and also the flavor charge assignment to matter fields.
-In the previous works we made an attempt to find several solutions \cite{Matsu6, Matsu7}.
+In order to determine the F-N factors and the magnitude of $f_i$'s $(i = M, \ Z, \ H, \ N)$ theoretically, we need an appropriate flavor symmetry and also the flavor charge assignment to matter fields.
+As stated in Sec.~II, many of the $R$-parity even chiral superfierlds are absorbed by gauge superfields.
+Remaining $R$-parity even chiral superfields are colored Higgs fields ($g_0$, $g^c_0$, $\overline{g}$, $\overline{g^c}$), $SU(2)_L$-doublet Higgs fields ($H_{u0}$, $H_{d0}$, $\overline{H}_u$, $\overline{H}_d$), and $G_{\rm SM}$-singlet fields ($(S_0 + \overline{S})/\sqrt{2}$, $(N^c_0 + \overline{N^c})/\sqrt{2}$.
+The colored Higgs fields possibly get their masses at the GUT scale under an appropriate flavor symmetry.
+Consequently, the $R$-parity even chiral superfields which are available at the TeV scale are only $SU(2)_L$-doublet Higgs fields and $G_{\rm SM}$-singlet fields.
+Detailed spectra of matter fields depend on the flavor symmetry and also the flavor charge assignment to matter fields.
+In the previous works we made an attempt to find several solutions \cite{Matsu1, Matsu6, Matsu7}.
 The detailed study of this issue is the subject of future works.
 Further, in this paper we ignored the phase factors of VEV's for matter fields and assumed $\d_{CP} = 0$.
 The study of the CP-violation will be carried out elsewhere.